-Permit effluent limits are based on federal and state regulations and are effective as of the date of issuance.
-We have evaluated potential technology and water quality based effluent limits for this facility.
-Where the calculated water quality based effluent limit is more stringent than the applicable technology limit, the water quality based effluent limit is applied.
-The daily maximum discharge flow rate for this facility is 0.35 MGD and must be monitored monthly.
-The pH must remain within 6.5 and 9.0 standard units.
-This limit is based upon Wyoming Water Quality Rules and Regulations, Chapter 2 and applies to discharge from any permitted outfall.
-The permit also establishes a chloride limit of 46 Mg/L which is based up on chronic aquatic life standards for class 2AB waters as established in Wyoming Water Quality Rules and Regulations, Chapter 1.
-In addition, the permit establishes a total barium limit of 1800 μg/L and a total arsenic limit of 3 μg/L, which are based on Water Quality Criteria as established in Wyoming Water Quality Rules and Regulations, Chapter 1, for Human Health values.
-The limits established in this permit for metals and chloride reflect the application of the anti-degradation provisions required under Wyoming Water Quality Rules and Regulations, Chapter 1.
-In addition, the permit establishes a dissolved iron limit of 1000 μg/L. This limit is based upon chronic aquatic life standards for class 3B waters greater than one mile from the confluence of a class 2 water, and reflects the application of standards required under Wyoming Water Quality Rules and Regulations, Chapter 1.
-All limits described in this section are intended to protect for the above listed designated uses, on both the immediate receiving water and the perennial mainstem, and apply at the end of pipe.
+Effluent Limits: Permit effluent limits are based on federal and state regulations and are effective as of the date of issuance.
+The permit requires that the pH must remain within 6.5 and 9.0 standard units.
+An effluent limit for specific conductance (7500 micromhos/cm) is included to protect for stock and wildlife watering.
+This limit is based upon Wyoming Water Quality Rules and Regulations, Chapter 2 and applies at the end of pipe.
+The permit establishes a total recoverable barium limit of 1800 μ g/l and a total recoverable arsenic limit of 8.4 μ g/l.
+These limits are based on Water Quality Criteria as established in the Wyoming Water Quality Rules and Regulations, Chapter 1, for Human Health values.
+In addition, the permit establishes a chloride limit of 150 mg/l, which is based on Water Quality Criteria as established in the Wyoming Water Quality Rules and Regulations, Chapter 1, for chronic aquatic life protection values.
+The limits established in this permit for metals and chlorides reflect the application of the antidegradation provisions required under the Wyoming Water Ouality Rules and Regulations, Chapter 1.
+The permit also establishes a dissolved iron effluent limit of 1000 μg/l to be met at the end of pipe.
+The dissolved iron effluent limits is based upon chronic aquatic life protection for class 3B waters, and does not consider the antidegradation provisions under Chapter 1 of the Wyoming Water Quality Rules and Regulations, as dissolved iron has been determined to be a non-persistent pollutant, and all the outfalls being authorized for discharge in this permit renewal are located more than one stream mile from confluence with the nearest class 2 water, in this case, the Powder River.
+This approach reflects current WYPDES permitting practice in regards to establishing dissolved iron effluent limits in CBM surface discharge permits.

-Reporting and Initial Monitoring: Results are to be reported twice-yearly and if no discharge occurs then "no discharge" is to be reported.
+Monitoring Requirements: Self monitoring results are to be reported twice-yearly and if no discharge occurs at the outfall then "no discharge" is to be reported.
 The permit also requires that an initial monitoring of the effluent be conducted within the first 60 days of discharge and the results submitted to WDEQ and the U.S. Environmental Protection Agency within 120 days of the commencement of discharge.